ThunderCls/xAnalyzer/README.md

 @=MessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType);
 ````

-If you find that a certain API call definition is not being detected or not detected correctly by xAnalyzer it might mean that itâ€™s not present in the definition files or that it is defined incorrectly, so in this case an addition or modification could be made to include any missing function or arguments as long as the same structure is followed it may be 100% customizable.
+If you find that a certain API call definition is not being detected or not detected correctly by xAnalyzer it might mean that it's not present in the definition files or that it is defined incorrectly, so in this case an addition or modification could be made to include any missing function or arguments as long as the same structure is followed it may be 100% customizable.

 ## Known issues and limitations